 What?
-Well, it’s this salmon salad that we’ve been enjoying for months now.
+Well, it’s this Mexican Sugar-Seared Salmon Salad that we’ve been enjoying for months now.
 Actually all spring and summer long.
 It’s the easiest, freshest, most delicious dinner you’ll ever throw together in less than 30 minutes.
 Each time I’ve served it, Scott or I have said, “We have to get pictures for the blog, this is so… good”.

 So finally, after having good intentions for quite a while, we took the time for a photo shoot of this wonderful salad.
 And guess what?
 We could hardly wait to get through the session, to enjoy it once again.